 If you’re a print designer, do you grab a brochure template and then make the client’s copy fit inside it?
 Of course not.
 So why does this happen so often for websites?
 Fine, maybe it’s (seemingly) easier.
 But by using a template, you’re taking something with no limitations (WordPress) and immediately choosing to restrain yourself with limitations that might make absolutely no sense for your business.
 Your website design should start with what you need to say.
 Okay…maybe there’s a time and place to use templates, but if you want a website to be the catalyst of your online business presence, this is not the time.
 A template’s capabilities should never determine your website’s function.

-For 2016, I’m going to save myself and my clients headaches by not working on other people’s code anymore.
+I’m going to save myself and my clients headaches by not working on other people’s code anymore.
 No more pre-existing themes.
 I have never seen a template result in a better, more authentic outcome than a custom site.
 Custom sites are the only way to make sure the layout isn’t hindered by anything.
 Plus, some templates end up taking as much time as doing it from scratch—and they always include banging my head against the wall when this theme isn’t working right.
 No more!

 2. You aren’t writing copy first.